capactio/capact/cmd/cli/docs/capact_hub_implementation.md

 ### SEE ALSO

 * [capact hub](capact_hub.md)	 - This command consists of multiple subcommands to interact with Hub server.
-* [capact hub implementations get](capact_hub_implementations_get.md)	 - Displays one or multiple Implementations available on the Hub server
+* [capact hub implementation get](capact_hub_implementation_get.md)	 - Displays one or multiple Implementations available on the Hub server